OSGeo/gdal/gdal/doc/source/tutorials/vector_api_tut.rst

 ================================================================================

 This document is intended to document using the OGR C++ classes to read and write data from a file.
-It is strongly advised that the read first review the :ref:`vector_data_model` document describing the key classes and their roles in OGR.
+It is strongly advised that the reader first review the :ref:`vector_data_model` document describing the key classes and their roles in OGR.